 Adam Hadwin: "Living in Phoenix for the last seven years or so now it’s kind of all the golf that I’ve seen, mostly.
 So the way it sets up, the way the grass is, the way the greens are, this is what I grew up putting on as well, so I love putting on the West Coast.
 I feel like chipping from around the greens seems a lot easier, just the way the grass is.
 I struggle with Bermuda still and so I kind of like to make hay on the West Coast when I can."

-Thursday: Sunny with a high of 71 degrees.
-Calm winds at 5 to 8 MPH.
+Thursday: Sunny with a high of 78 degrees.
+Wind at 6 to 10 MPH.

-Friday: Partly cloudy with a high of 67 degrees.
-Calm winds at 5 to 8 MPH.
+Friday: Sunny with a high of 74 degrees.
+Calm winds.